 Just remember that the landowners completely control access, and they can shut it off at any time they desire.
 Have a back-up plan if you're planning to hunt one of these areas from out of state.

 If all else fails and you can't find an area of public land you like, you might have to "pay to play," so to speak.
-There is no shortage of Oklahoma outfitters scattered across the state that will guide you and give you access to great private land, for a fee of course.
+There is no shortage of Oklahoma outfitters scattered across the state that will guide you and give you access to great private land, complete with food plots, for a fee of course.
 Hunts are often either guided or semi-guided, and run anywhere from $2,000-5,000.
+It may be pricey, but hiring a hunting guide could help put you on the buck of a lifetime.

 A great place to take a trophy